If you've got an interest in science and technology and enjoy helping people, consider becoming a healthcare scientist specialising in audiology

 Look for job vacancies at:

+Once qualified, you must keep up to date with the ongoing developments in research and analysis techniques.
 Continuing professional development (CPD) is an essential part of continuing registration with the HCPC and can include:

 - attending conferences workshops and lectures;

-- and presenting research and papers at conferences.
+- presenting research and papers at conferences;

-It's usual to specialise in a particular area of audiology such as:
+As you gain experience, it's usual to specialise in a particular area of audiology such as:

 - auditory rehabilitation;